-Back to Work: Architects on the New Norm in Office Design
+Back to Work: Architects on the New Normal in Office Design

 Over the last three months, the future of the workplace has raised many debates.
 With millions of people working from home, it is still unclear how to return to the office, when it will happen and what expects us in this new reality.